dexie/dexie-website/docs/dexie-react-hooks/useLiveQuery().md

 # Calling non-Dexie API:s from querier

 If your querier callback needs to call asynchronous non-Dexie APIs to resolve its result, the promises returned by those non-Dexie API:s needs to be wrapped using `Promise.resolve()`.
 This is needed in order to keep the observation context alive between async calls.
-Despite APIs like `fetch()`, `webCrypto` etc already returns promises and it may feel unnescessary to wrap it with `Promise.resolve()`, this is needed here anyway.
+Even though APIs like `fetch()`, `webCrypto` etc already returns promises, this is still needed in order for useLiveQuery() to function properly.
+It might feel unnescessary to wrap it with `Promise.resolve()` when it's already a promise being returned, but this is a rule that needs to be followed when using `useLiveQuery()` with non-Dexie APIs.
 As of Dexie 3.1.0, you might not notice any warning or error if not following this rule but in a future version of Dexie, it might start throwing some explanatory error if this rule has been forgotten.

 ```js
 function MyComponent(id) {